jmsarabia/trash-image-classification/README.md

 # trash-image-classification
-Image classification comparing the feasibility of a lightweight convolutional neural network against a custom transformer.
+This project compares the performance of a custom convolutional neural network (CNN) and an applied Transformer model to classify the images in the [CompostNet dataset](https://ieeexplore.ieee.org/document/9033130).